brunoclpinto/BUFY/docs/selection_workflow.md

 1. **Detection** – command handlers call helper methods such as `CliApp::transaction_index_from_arg` or `CliApp::resolve_simulation_name`.
    These detect missing arguments and trigger a selection only when interactive input (or a queued test override) is available.
+With Phase 16, the `transaction remove/show/complete` commands lean on the same helper, so users can simply press Enter to pick from the recent transaction list instead of memorising numeric indices.
 2. **Enumeration** – the appropriate provider (`AccountSelectionProvider`, `TransactionSelectionProvider`, etc.) captures the latest state via `SelectionProvider::items()`.